remnrem/luna-doc/docs/ref/masks.md

     ID        DUR1    DUR2    NR1      NR2
     id00001   120     30      120      30
     ```
-    In this case, there is `destrat` assumes only one instance of each
+    In this case, `destrat` assumes only one instance of each
     variable (e.g. `DUR1` for a given individual `ID` and strata
     (e.g. here, the default or baseline strata).